Italian residence permits: How to get it quickly

 • A registered housing contract

-• Proof of health insurance by a provider certified to operate on the territory of Italy
+• Proof of health insurance by a provider certified to operate in the territory of Italy

-With all of the above sorted out, you can expect an official to visit your declared residential address to confirm its validity within 45 days of your application.
+After all of the above is sorted out, you can expect an official to visit your residential address to confirm its validity within 45 days of your application.

-If you’re not home at the time of the visit, don’t worry.
+If you’re not home when the official visits, don’t worry.
 The official will leave a note informing you about the time and date of the next visit.

-Now that you have an overview of the process for acquiring an Italian residence permit from the perspective of EU and Non-EU citizens, you’re all set to advance on the rest of the items on your relocation checklist.
+Now that you have an overview of the process for acquiring an Italian residence permit from the perspective of EU and Non-EU citizens, you’re all set to tick off the rest of your relocation checklist.

 Share this article